 Given the solid Cypriot legal system, the membership of Cyprus in the EU, the alignment of the legislative framework with EU IP laws, and the IP Box Regime, it is no surprise that we have been witnessing an increased demand in Cyprus-incorporated companies developing and creating IP protectable works, such as software and patented inventions.
 The level of protection, the stable legal and political environment of Cyprus and the attractive corporate tax of 12.5 per cent are conducive in attracting investors to Cyprus to create an IP holding entity and in rendering Cyprus a one-stop business destination.

 Cyprus is a promising and constantly evolving financial centre, fortified by a common law legal system, a strong legal framework meeting international standards in the protection of intellectual property and a highly qualified professional force.
 The island's legislative and business structure and geographic position make it an ideal setting in which a successful business strategy may be realised and serve as a gateway to Europe.

-1 Maria Ch Kyriacou is a senior associate lawyer at Christodoulos G Vassiliades & Co LLC.
+1 Maria Ch Kyriacou is head of the commercial, regulatory and IP law department at Christodoulos G Vassiliades & Co LLC.

 2 Moral rights in Cyprus are protected pursuant to the relevant provisions contained in the Berne Convention.

 3 Other relevant legislation includes the Protection of the Commercial Exploitation of Cinematographic Films, the Berne Convention, the Universal Copyright Convention, the Paris Convention, the Rome Convention and most importantly the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).